likhitha-dhanaraju/e-commerce_ai/README.md

 ## pagination

-Programs to scrape data from the static pages of the following websites - Ajio, Bewakoof, Flipkart, Limeroad.  </br>
+Programs to scrape data from the product pages of the following websites - Ajio, Bewakoof, Flipkart, Limeroad.  </br>

-1. Static:
   - Ajio
   - Bewakoof
   - Flipkart
   - Limeroad

-2. Dynamic
+Programs for pagination of the following websites. </br>

   - Ajio
   - Bewakoof
+  - Flipkart
+  - Limeroad